mkbrechtel/patterns/docs/development/design/ddd-reference.md

 - Reducing the cost of change
 - Creating software developers to work with

-### Intention-­‐Revealing Interfaces
+### Intention-Revealing Interfaces

 If a developer must consider the implementation of a component in order to use it, the value of encapsulation is lost.
 If someone other than the original developer must infer the purpose of an object or operation based on its implementation, that new developer may infer a purpose that the operation or class fulfil s only by chance.
-If that was not the intent, the code may work for the moment, but the conceptual basis of the design wil have been corrupted, and the two developers wil be working at cross-­‐purposes.
+If that was not the intent, the code may work for the moment, but the conceptual basis of the design wil have been corrupted, and the two developers wil be working at cross-purposes.

 Therefore:

 **Name classes and operations to describe their effect and purpose, without reference to the** **means by which they do what they promise.
 This relieves the client developer of the need** **to understand the internals.
 These names should conform to the ubiquitous language so** **that team members can quickly infer their meaning.
 Write a test for a behavior before** **creating it, to force your thinking into client developer mode. **

-### Side-­‐Effect-­‐Free Functions
+### Side-Effect-Free Functions

 Interactions of multiple rules or compositions of calculations become extremely difficult to predict.
 The developer calling an operation must understand its implementation and the implementation of all its delegations in order to anticipate the result.
 The usefulness of any abstraction of interfaces is limited if the developers are forced to pierce the veil.
 Without safely predictable abstractions, the developers must limit the combinatory explosion, placing a low ceiling on the richness of behavior that is feasible to build.